 MATERIALS REVIEW PROCESS

-Evaluation Procedures for Substances Petitioned for Addition or Removal from the National List.
+Evaluation Procedures for Substances Petitioned for Addition or Removal from the National List (NL).
+A petition to change the annotation to a listed material is in effect the addition or removal of one or more materials.

 Definitions: